alexholmes/blog/_posts/2013-01-17-awk-with-hadoop-streaming.markdown

 Hive and write some custom user-defined functions, but this means you end up in Java which we want to avoid.

 Hadoop Streaming comes to the rescue in these situations.
-Let's first create our awk script which wil be executed:
+Let's first create our awk script which will be executed:

     shell$ cat people.awk
     #!/bin/awk -f